 Amid rising citizen expectations, new workforce requirements, changing demographics and ever-tightening financial constraints, the public sector is under enormous pressure to become more agile and efficient.

 To deliver more with less, it’s crucial to embrace digital capabilities.
 However, public sector organisations also need more than just new technologies—they need to inspire, instil and implement transformation inside and out.
-Here are my top tips for success:
+Here are four top tips for success: